 The Curriculum at Danesholme Junior Academy

-We use the Cornerstones curriculum to support our topic based, cross-curricular approach and Jigsaw for our PSHE curriculum.
+We use the Cornerstones curriculum adapted to deliver our intent and match our progression maps.

 Specific information for each year group can be found by clicking on the links below: